Tahlor/simple_hwr/README.md

 Also see `python stroke_recovery_online.py`, which is similar but for online data.

 ## Handwriting Recognition

+#### Modifying/updating the config files
+To use existing config options, just modify the config file directly.
+To add new options:

+1. Add option to a config file
+2. Modify `hw_dataset.py` class to accept new option
+3. Modify `train.py` to read the option from the config file and pass to `HwDataset` class
+4. Modify `hwr_utils.py` at `defaults` to include a default parameter in case a config file does not specify your new option.

 ### Train

 To train, run `train.py` with one of the configurations found in the `configs` folder.
 For example: